May 3, 2019 389

 Entrepreneurs are often not aware of the risks they are exposed to the operation of their businesses.
 They are faced with the possibility of the outcome of their transactions turning out to be a loss rather than profit.
 There is also the possibility of something catastrophic occurring in their businesses which limits their ability to achieve the desired goals.

 The possibility or a chance of a loss occurring in a business venture is called risk.
 It is the degree of uncertainty or probability of loss to which the business enterprise is exposed.

-Risk cannot be completely eliminated in a business operation.
-The possibility of the failure of the venture and hence loss of investment is ever present.
+Risk cannot be eliminated in a business operation.
+The possibility of the failure of the venture and hence loss of investment is ever-present.
 Every asset and every activity of the business enterprise exposes it to the risk of accidental loss.
 Risk can, however, be managed.
-The owner of a small business can identify the various risks to which the business is exposed, systematically eliminate some and take measures to control others in order to survive and grow.
+The owner of a small business can identify the various risks to which the business is exposed, systematically eliminate some and take measures to control others to survive and grow.

 This is the uncertainty about an event in which there is the possibility of gain as well as loss.
 Buying securities in the stock market is an example of speculative risk.
 The market price of a stock or bond could increase or decrease after the purchase.

 This is the uncertainty about whether a loss will occur but offering no chance of gain.
 Examples of pure risks include fire, accident, theft or death.

 Pure risks can further be classified into fundamental risk or particular risk.

 This is impersonal both in nature and consequence.
 It arises from the social, economic and political pressures occurring within society and from purely physical phenomena that affect a whole community.
 Examples include war, inflation, earthquake, pollution, political instability, Hoods, windstorms, drought, volcanic eruptions, etc.